-What is SpaceX Starlink?
+What is SpaceX's Starlink?

 SpaceX is a private American space travel company founded by Elon Musk in 2002.
 Starlink represents Musk’s push to provide internet broadband from space.
 According to The Next Web, he aims to send about 12,000 satellites into low orbit by the year 2025.
 Providing high-speed internet worldwide is a part of this goal.

-In June, Motley Fool reported that Starlink is bringing in steady income with its launches.
+Musk told reporters in May 2020 that Starlink had the potential to bring in $30 billion per year, which is around 10 times the highest annual revenue projected from its core rocket business.
+And in June 2021, The Motley Fool reported that Starlink was bringing in steady income with its launches.
 This is “helping advance the company's goal of establishing a space-based communications network that could be used in future efforts to get to the moon and beyond.”

 Can I buy Starlink stock?